Pieces of a Woman: Plot

-The relationship between Martha and Sean continues to be strained, as is Martha's relationship with her mother, who wants to bury the baby and have a funeral.
-Both Martha and Sean remain deeply depressed.
+The relationship between Martha and Sean becomes strained, as is Martha's relationship with her mother, who wants to bury the baby and have a funeral.
+Both parents remain deeply depressed.
 Sean returns the car that Elizabeth bought for them.
-He later has sex with Martha's cousin, Suzanne, and uses cocaine after being sober for almost seven years.
-Suzanne, who is also the attorney prosecuting Eva, informs him that a potential lawsuit against Eva could be very lucrative.
+He later has sex with Martha's cousin Suzanne, and uses cocaine after being sober for almost seven years.
+Suzanne, who is the attorney prosecuting Eva, informs him that a potential lawsuit against Eva could be very lucrative.

-At a tense family gathering at her home, Elizabeth tells Martha that she has to attend Eva's trial and blames Martha for her baby's death because she decided to have a home birth.
+At a tense family gathering at her home, Elizabeth tells Martha that she has to attend Eva's trial and blames Martha for the baby's death as she decided to have a home birth.
 Elizabeth then tells Sean that she never liked him before offering him a check for a large sum of money to leave and never return.
-Martha drops Sean off at Logan International Airport and he leaves for Seattle.
+Martha drops him off at Logan International Airport, who leaves for Seattle.

 Months later, Martha testifies at Eva's trial.
 After her testimony, the judge allows her to address the court, and she states that Eva is not at fault for the death and that she does not blame her.
 Back home, she discovers that the apple seeds she stored in her refrigerator have started to sprout.
+(She had testified at the trial that she noticed her newborn baby smelled like apples.)

 A month later, Martha scatters her daughter's ashes into the river from the bridge that Sean helped to build.
+Meanwhile, she has reconciled and even found an unspoken new bond with her mother, who is increasingly showing signs of dementia.

 Years later, a little girl climbs an apple tree, picks an apple, and eats it.
-Martha calls her name, Lucianna, then helps her down.
+Martha calls Lucianna, then helps her down.
 The two go inside together.